dictionaria/pydictionaria/docs/submission-workflow.md

 a series of automated or manual steps.
 The automated steps are implemented as sub-commands of the `cldfbench` command-line program.

-### Quick note for Windows users

-On Windows, the command for running Python is called `py` instead of `python3`, so make sure to change any commands down below accordingly.
+### Python installation and its `PATH`

+To work with CLDF benches, you need have [Python][python] installed.
+Make sure that packages installed through `pip` are added to your `PATH` (see the [docs/intro-commandline.md](docs/intro-commandline.md) file for details on the `PATH` variable).

+On Linux, Python packages are installed to `$HOME/.local/bin`.

+On Windows, the path you need is `%USERPROFILE%\AppData\Local\Python\Python<VERSION>\Scripts`, where `<VERSION>` needs to be replaced with Python's major and minor version, without the period.

+TODO macos?

+For example, if you are using Python 3.8 (or 3.8.1, 3.8.2, etc.), the folder is
+called:

+    %USERPROFILE%\AppData\Local\Python\Python38\Scripts

+However, if you are using Python 3.9 (or 3.9.1, 3.9.2, etc.), the folder is
+called:

+    %USERPROFILE%\AppData\Local\Python\Python39\Scripts

+TODO macos?

+If you still get ‘command not found’ errors after setting the path and restarting your terminals, then you can always fall back to adding python explicitly to the command.

+For instance, if you want to run `pip install pydictionaria` this way on Unix-like operating systems, you can prepend `python3 -m ` to your command, like
+so:

+    python3 -m pip install pydictionaria

+On Windows, add `py -m ` instead:

+    py -m pip install pydictionaria

 ### Prerequisites

-For the Dictionaria workflow you first need the [CLDFbench][cldfbench] program.
+For the Dictionaria workflow you need the [CLDFbench][cldfbench] program.
 This can be installed through `pip`:

-    python3 -m pip install cldfbench
+    pip install cldfbench

 In addition, you need the CLDFbench template for creating Dictionaria submissions, which is maintained in the [pydictionaria][pydictionaria] package:

-    python3 -m pip install pydictionaria
+    pip install pydictionaria

 It is also recommended to place each CLDF bench into its own so-called *Virtual Environment*.
 This means that all python packages used for processing a CLDF